lalyman/lin-alg-workshop/README.md

 ### 1.4.
-Numerical Application & Example: Heart health
+Numerical Application & Example: Heart Health

 All code for this section is contained in the Jupyter notebook `pca-vs-linear-regression`.